Alek Thomas Player Props: Diamondbacks vs. Pirates

 - Thomas is hitting .220 with nine doubles, two triples, three home runs and nine walks.

-- In 11 games this year (22.0%), Thomas has picked up an RBI, including two games with multiple runs batted in.
+- In 11 games this season (22.0%), Thomas has picked up an RBI, including two games with multiple runs batted in.

-- In 18 of 50 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.